ArjunRAj77/AzureDevops-Training/Training-practicals/practical1.md

    11. Add path to existing backendpool for easier access
    ![path](https://user-images.githubusercontent.com/23217592/152694329-cc09174e-5a59-4635-acbb-bd32b4bab76e.jpg)
    12. The Application Gateway is created.
 For navigation use the ip address and the path.
+   13. A Helath probe can be created in order to monitor the succesfull activity of both the VM.